Aftahi-Islam/Kidney_Disease_Classification_org/README.md

 	1. Build docker image of the source code

-	2. Push your docker image to ECR
+	2. Push the docker image to ECR

-	3. Launch Your EC2
+	3. Launch the EC2

-	4. Pull Your image from ECR in EC2
+	4. Pull the image from ECR in EC2

-	5. Lauch your docker image in EC2
+	5. Lauch the docker image in EC2

 	#Policy: